Why are parents choosing to limit screen time and how to do it

 - Storytelling (1 kid can start with part of the story and then switch off with parent, friends or siblings to tell the rest)

-- Play with stuffed animals, figurines and dolls
+- Play with stuffed or wooden animals, figurines and dolls

 - Put on a theater or performance at home